tadasant/tadasant/src/pages/blog/how-i-funnelled-my-way-into-9-offers-from-sf-tech-startups/index.md

 As noted above, I plan to write more detailed dives on each of these tips in “how-to” fashion.
 [Subscribe to my few-times-a-year mailing list](https://tadasant.com/subscribe/) to be the first to know when they’re out there!

 * * *

+_A huge thank you goes out to everyone who spent time with me throughout the recruitment process.
+My old friends and mentors for their moral support and advice, the new friends that came about, and most of all the amazing people I was fortunate to be able to meet and connect with along the way._

+* * *

 _If anyone has specific questions about my experience with any of these companies or wants to drop me a line, feel free to shoot me an email at tadas [at] tadasant.com!_